degaart/scalable-font2/docs/sfnconv.md

 for fonts as it uses data-loss compression on pixels).

 In images, full black reads as transparency.
-For compatibility, the full black FF000000 is transparency with alpha channel too, but you can use FF000200.
-Green of 1 is also considered full black, and many programs saves FF000100.
+For compatibility, the full black FF000000 is transparency with alpha channel too, but you can use FF000001 or FF000200.
+Green of 1 is also considered full black, because many programs (like the Gimp for example) saves FF000100.

 The glyphs can be either stored vertically or horizontally in the image file, and UNICODE range (flag `-r`) must be specified.
 If image is taller than wide, then image width will became the glyph's width, and image